andras-simonyi/org-cite-csl-activate/README.md

 ```

 ## Known bugs and limitations
-This is untested, alpha quality code, you will certainly encounter all kinds of problems
+This is untested code, you will most probably encounter some problems and
-and glitches.
+glitches.
 In particular,

-+ rendering according to cite substyles (e.g., `cite/c`) is not yet supported;
 + deleting citations when the cursor positioned _after_ the citation behaves
   weirdly, because the rendered citation is not removed and the user is unable
   to see what is happening under the replaced text until everything gets deleted;
-+ citation rendering is not disambiguated.
++ citation rendering is not disambiguated (only within the same citation).